aceasim03/YutongQuan_STATS201_FinalProject/README.md

 ## Project Summary
 - **Background & Motivation**:
 Cryptocurrencies have become a popular research subject in financial markets.
 Since they do not have the fundamental value of the currency, predicting the price of cryptocurrencies is an important and complex question (Mai et al. 2018).
-Based on the literature, we find that social media sentiment is an important indicator of driving cryptocurrency price movements (Abraham et al. 2018; Aslanidis, Bariviera, and López 2022; Glaser et al. 2014; Kristoufek 2013; Kristoufek 2015; Mehta, Pandya, and Kotecha 2021; Rekha and Sabu 2022; Sabalionis, Wang, and Park 2020; Swathi, Kasiviswanath, and Rao 2022).
+Based on the literature, we find that social media sentiment is an important indicator of driving cryptocurrency price movements (Abraham et al. 2018; Aslanidis, Bariviera, and López 2022; Glaser et al. 2014; Kristoufek 2013; Mai et al. 2018; Sabalionis, Wang, and Park 2020).
 For example, more positive tweets are associated with higher cryptocurrency value (Mai et al. 2018).
 However, existing research on cryptocurrency price prediction has mainly focused on the two main currencies, Bitcoin and Ethereum, and has not extended to other tokens.
 - **Research Questions**:
 Our study will focus on Aave, a native utility token of a top-one decentralization finance application on Ethereum, and mainly explore how to predict the price of Aave using social sentiment analysis.
 Besides, we consider a follow-up question, i.e., what is the relationship between the sentiment polarity of tweets and the price of Aave?
 - **Application Scenario**: